This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Church of The Most Sacred Heart of Our Lord in Zizkov

-Stop by the modern Church of The Most Sacred Heart of Our Lord, which is situated on a lively square next to a farmer’s market operating most days of the week.
-The church was built between 1929 and 1932 and it was designed by the famous Slovene architect, Joze Plecnik.
+Stop by the modern Church of the Most Sacred Heart of Our Lord, situated on a lively square next to a farmer’s market that operates most days of the week.

 This image shows the interior of the Zizkov Church.